Thursday, October 30, 2014

 Which brings us to today, and the continued battles being waged to prevent more examples of "too big to fail" which contributed in part to the recent economic meltdown in 2008.
 Where are the

-anti-trust, or anti-monopoly forces today?
-Certainly not in the Republican party where any attempt to regulate business so they do not have free reign to pollute our environment and prostitute our labor force, are net with calls of anti-capitalism, as if capitalism was meant to produce limited competition and mega companies dominating all markets.
-Not that democrats are much better when the company, like Comcast, pumps large sums of money into their campaigns.
+Certainly not in the Republican party where any attempt to regulate business so they do not have free reign to pollute our environment and prostitute our labor force, are met with calls of anti-capitalism, as if capitalism was meant to produce limited competition and mega companies dominating all markets.
+Not that democrats are much better when a company, like Comcast, pumps large sums of money into their campaigns.
 When our elected officials rationalize cutting the benefits of those with the least rather than removing the tax advantages for those with the most, it seems that they prefer the bully to the victim.
 Or, at least, prefer being friend to the bully in hopes to avoid being the victim.

 So, I continue reading and enjoying Youth.
 It helps me bite my tongue when I am tempted to rebuke today's young as was done by each generation since time immemorial.
 Reading a diatribe about the "rabble" of today, and seeing BC after the year provides good perspective when thinking today's youth are the worst ever.
-Somehow, all those admonitions seem to be just one more example of envy.
-I guess it is human nature to wish to be older until we wish we were young again.